The Team consists of 2 Specialist Nurses and has Psychology and Administrative support.

 Our aim is to:

-- To deliver the new born blood spot results and diagnosis to families who have a baby with a Sickle Cell Disorder
+- to deliver the newborn blood spot results and diagnosis to families who have a baby with a Sickle Cell Disorder or Thalassaemia.

-- To assess the health needs of the child and young person with an emphasis on health promotion and self-care in order to prevent admission to hospital wherever possible
+- to assess the health needs of the child and young person with an emphasis on health promotion and self-care to prevent admission to hospital wherever possible.

 Contact the service